hirememorey/election_game/DEVELOPER_HANDOFF.md

 ## 🎯 Project Status Summary

 **Current State**: The Election game is a fully functional political strategy board game with a Flask backend and mobile-friendly web frontend.
-All major systems are implemented and tested, with one high-priority frontend task remaining.
+All major systems are implemented and tested, with all critical bugs fixed.

 **Key Achievement**: Successfully transformed from a basic CLI game to a sophisticated web-based game with rich mechanics, comprehensive testing, and excellent code quality.